-Tia, a high school junior, loves reading and writing about climate change and politics.
+Tia, a high school senior, loves reading and writing about climate change and politics.
 She also has PKU, a rare, inherited metabolic disorder.
 Eating too much protein could cause permanent brain damage.

 Children’s National Hospital has helped safeguard Tia’s brain since she was 2.
 She and her family spend hours every day measuring, monitoring and logging details about her diet, which is limited to fruits such as apples, medically-engineered foods and specially-formulated PKU formula.

 Weekly blood tests allow her care team at our Rare Disease Institute to measure the protein markers in her blood.
 Tia recently became Children’s National’s 9th patient to start a new PKU drug approved by the U.S. Food and Drug Administration to help patients expand their diets.